AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 ### Martial Techniques

-At 2nd level, you learn the  use of [[Sign-of-Remembrance/Martial Techniques/Introduction|martial techniques]].
+At 2nd level, you learn the  use of [[Sign of Remembrance/Martial Techniques/Introduction|martial techniques]].
 Whenever you gain this feature, you may use its preparation slots to prepare either techniques of this class or a general technique.
 You may choose to prepare a basic technique instead of an advanced technique if you fulfill its class requirements.

 | **Fighter Level** | **Basic Techniques** | **Advanced Techniques** |
 | ----------------- | -------------------- | ----------------------- |